ezekiel-soremekun/ezekiel-soremekun.github.io/_pages/about.md

 [Ezekiel Soremekun](https://www.sutd.edu.sg/profile/ezekiel-soremekun) is an Assistant Professor at [SUTD](https://www.sutd.edu.sg/).
 He was previously a Lecturer (Asst.
 Prof.) at [RHUL](https://www.royalholloway.ac.uk/), UK.
 Before then, he was a Research Scientist at SnT, [University of Luxembourg](), Luxembourg.

-He obtained his PhD from [Saarland University](https://www.uni-saarland.de/en/home.html) and [CISPA Helmholtz Center for Information Security](https://cispa.de/en).
+He has a PhD from [Saarland University](https://www.uni-saarland.de/en/home.html) and [CISPA Helmholtz Center for Information Security](https://cispa.de/en).